Mike Clarke's the punk behind the UK's long running Infllammable

 will not be liberated until..',fiddling while Rome burns,squabbling over semantics,charging headlong down a cul-de-sac and so on.Then,when it all

 became too much,the poor dears became hippies in trucks,'dropping out' or turning to smack in their Hackney squats!
-When we started
+When we started DECADENT

-,because Kay had been in YIA we knew we were going to be saddled with a lot of that, but actually most of us were from the 1977 era, Kay used to
+FEW,because Kay had been in YIA we knew we were going to be saddled with a lot of that, but actually most of us were from the 1977 era, Kay used to

-Johnny Moped back in the day, so we drew from broader sources.
+go out with Johnny Moped back in the day, so we drew from broader sources.
 Anyway, DF lasted until 1994 on and off,played 4/500 odd gigs,did an

 LP/7"/two tapes and various compilations.
 You asked about the LP title, Irrehuus, it's Swiss German I'm told.
 The LP was recorded in the BBC studios in